SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex2/README.md

 8. and finally add an implementation for the method **get_products**.

 The public method **get_products( )** is used to retrieve the data from the remote OData service.
-Since it is not possible to leverage the destination service in the trial systems, we will use the method **cl_http_destination_provider=>create_by_url** which allows to create a http destination object based on the target URL.
+Since it is not possible to leverage the destination service in the trial systems, we will use the method **cl_http_destination_provider=>create_by_url** which allows us to create a http destination object based on the target URL.
 As the target URL we choose the root URL https://sapes5.sapdevcenter.com of the ES5 system since the relative URL that points to the OData service will be added when creating the OData client proxy.

 > Please note